rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 based on a deep recurrent neural network.
 In particular, we used a Bidirectional Long short-term Memory (BiLSTM) sequence to sequence model paired with a Conditional Random Field (CRF) inference mechanism.
-The architecture is similar to **chapter 6**, but we only focus on the detection of dataset mentions.
+The architecture is similar to chapter 6, but we only focus on the detection of dataset mentions.
 We tested our model on a novel dataset produced for the Rich Context Competition challenge.
 We achieve a relatively good performance of $F_{1}=0.885$.
 We discuss the limitations of our model.

 The dataset
 ===========